tuxology/tracevizlab/labs/101-analyze-system-trace-in-tracecompass/README.md

 The main view that shows when opening a kernel trace is the ``Resources`` view, showing CPUs and interrupts on the left table and their statuses on the right.
 The scale at the top shows the time in the trace.
 This type of view is called a *time graph view*.
 Make sure this view is the one with focus by clicking on the title tab.

 :exclamation: The `Resources` view gives an overview of what is happening in the system.
 It is a good starting point if you are looking at a system's problem, or investigating some unexplainable latencies.
-It can give you in one glance a feeling of how busy the system was, how long were the processes on the CPU, how much interrupts happened, etc. It can help figure out what to do next when you are not sure what to look at.
+It can give you in one glance a feeling of how busy the system was, how long were the processes on the CPU, how many interrupts happened, etc. It can help figure out what to do next when you are not sure what to look at.
 The first line, named *CPU X Threads* shows the thread on CPU, each of different color, the second line, *CPU X States* shows the state of the thread, whether userspace, kernel, or interrupted.
 The third line, *CPU X Frequency*, shows the frequency of the CPU.

 When the trace first opens, it shows the first 100 milliseconds of the trace.

 You can **zoom out to see the complete trace** by double-clicking on the time graph scale or click on the house icon:

 ![FullTimeScale](screenshots/fullTimeScale.png "Time Graph View Reset Time Scale")

+:small_red_triangle_down:

 You can zoom in and out in time and pan the view left and right by using the ``w``, ``a``, ``s``, ``d`` keyboard shortcuts or ``ctrl-scroll`` and ``middle-click + mouse move``, this last one can also pan the view up and down.